siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 000 Preface.md

 things to interact, they must share something that can be mutually affected.

 The fact that we register interaction at all implies a shared substrate.
-We call that shared substrate **energy**.
+We call it **energy**.

-The substrate itself is inaccessible.
-We are downstream of it, registering its effects, never the thing itself.
+What is inaccessible is not the existence of that substrate, but its nature in itself.
+We do not observe energy directly.
+We infer its quantity and organization from measurable effects.

 We can describe how energy redistributes, how it circulates, and how it organizes.
 We cannot observe what is doing the redistributing.